Family to challenge suicide conclusion

 At an inquest in January, senior coroner Geraint Williams gave a narrative conclusion on her death, but said she intended to take her own life.

-Doug and Carole Shipsey are arguing the ruling is unlawful, claiming the coroner failed to apply the correct legal test for a suicide conclusion, which required him to be sure "beyond reasonable doubt" their daughter intended to take her own life.
+Doug and Carole Shipsey are arguing the ruling is unlawful, claiming the coroner failed to apply the correct legal test for a suicide conclusion which required him to be sure "beyond reasonable doubt" their daughter intended to take her own life.

 Miss Shipsey suffered from borderline personality disorder (BPD), which she developed after she was raped, and had previously taken 14 overdoses.